AntonyJR/Oracle-Connectivity-Agent/README.md

 The name of the command to execute can be overridden by passing it as a command line parameter but obviously you need to create an image with the new run command.

 ## TO DO
+* Capture password via command line if not provided to avoid asking for it twice.
 * Use password store to hold credentials
 * Create yaml to deploy on K8s